abhitsahota/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week. express is a lightweight framework that sits on top of node, similar to how react is a framework for vanilla js.
+Express' router system simplifies and extends functionality from the node system by using a router system.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+Functions that can manipulate or respond to input requests.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+A resource is subject of the API.
+You may have multiple resources, e.g. a user API, a teacher API, etc.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+Response status using http codes that are common standard to indicate request status, 200s indicate successful

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+Using the router middleware provided to us by express

 ## Minimum Viable Product